jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

 * after installing `Windows Subsystem Linux`_ open `Visual Studio Code`_ and install the `WSL extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl>`_
 * Press ``F1`` on the keyboard and select ``WSL:Connect to WSL`` to open a terminal in `Windows Subsystem Linux`_
-* type this in the terminal to update the linux_ package manager
+* type this in the terminal to update the Linux_ package manager

   .. code-block:: shell